Azure-Samples/azure-cosmos-java-sql-api-samples/reactor-pattern-guide.md

 # Reactor Pattern Guide

-The purpose of this guide is to help you get started using Reactor-based Java SDKs by understanding Reactor-based design patterns.
-It is recommended to read the [Project Reactor](https://projectreactor.io/docs/core/3.1.2.RELEASE/reference/) documentation if you want to learn more.
+The purpose of this guide is to help you get started using Reactor-based Java SDKs by understanding basic design patterns for the Reactor framework.The [Project Reactor](https://projectreactor.io/docs/core/3.1.2.RELEASE/reference/) website has further documentation if you want to learn more.

 ## Background